byu-cpe/ComputingBootCamp/website/_selfpaced/matlab_intro.md

 ## Setup

-A Matlab SDK (Sofware Development Kit) can be downloaded  <a href="https://software.byu.edu/student" target="_blank">here</a> if you are a current BYU student.
+A Matlab SDK (Software Development Kit) can be downloaded  <a href="https://software.byu.edu/student" target="_blank">here</a> if you are a current BYU student.
 You will need to create a Matlab account using your byu email (i.e. NetID@byu.edu), and you will need an access code (available to current BYU students through BYU after creating a Matlab account) in order to use the full version of Matlab rather than the free trial version.

 ## Intro to Matlab Window